graph-courses/autograder/README.md

 #> ☐ Answered: 1 of 1
 #> ✔ Correct: 1 of 1
 #> → Score so far: 100 %
-#> Hurray!
-HO-HO!-HURRAY!
-This is clearly bedazzling!
+#> Gee!
+UH-HU!-AHHH!
+This is daringly solid!
 ```

 ## Extra details